(first posted 10/4/2016) There were three primary reasons Ford spent (and lost) a whole lot of money on the Continental Mark II:

-This obviously shows that in the early fifties Ford was being led by car guys, not savvy marketers, astute executives or bean counters.
+This shows that in the early fifties Ford was being led by car guys, not savvy marketers, astute executives or bean counters.
 Henry Ford II was still young and full of chutzpah, and he and his brother Bill were out to beat GM; all of it!
-After the come-back success of the Ford brand in the early 50s, they were ready for more.
+After the come-back success of the Ford brand in the early ’50s, they were ready for more.
 The 1956 Continental was the first shot; the 1958 Edsel the second.
-Both flops.
+Both were flops.
 But how else to learn the car business?
-Bill Ford was crushed by the failure of the Continental; Henry merely chastened.
+Bill Ford was crushed by the failure of the Continental; Henry was merely chastened.
 But the lessons learned served Ford well, even if they were expensive.
 And they still apply today.

 The original Continental, the result of a fortuitous collaboration between Edsel Ford and the head of Ford’s Design Department, E. T. “Bob” Gregorie, started out as a one-off custom for Edsel, and became a production model and a phenomena by popular demand.
-The fact that it had very prosaic underpinnings of the Lincoln Zephyr, a mid-priced car, and something of an 10/8 scale Ford, with the customary solid axles front and rear suspended by Model T-style transverse springs, and was powered by a rather notoriously unreliable flathead V12.
+The fact is that it had the very prosaic underpinnings of the Lincoln Zephyr, a mid-priced car, and was something of an 10/8 scale Ford, with the customary solid axles front and rear suspended by Model T-style transverse springs, powered by a rather notoriously unreliable flathead V12.
 But none of that diminished its allure, thanks to its seductive chopped and channeled body and longer hood.
 In more ways than one, it was the true prototype of the popular American luxury car: style over substance.

-Although the Continental was priced at an 80-95% premium over its donor Zephyr (coupe and convertible), it wasn’t really all that expensive, with the 1940 coupe’s price of $2,783 ($47,533 adjusted, but making inflation adjustments prior to the 1960s becomes increasingly misleading to to the growth in real incomes).
+Although the Continental was priced at an 80-95% premium over its donor Zephyr (coupe and convertible), it wasn’t really all that expensive, with the 1940 coupe’s price of $2,783 ($47,533 adjusted to 2016, but making inflation adjustments prior to the 1960s becomes increasingly misleading to to the growth in real incomes).
 In any case, the Continental was priced at roughly one half of the senior Lincoln Model K and comparable Cadillacs and Packards.

 The Continental soldiered along through 1948, by which time it was becoming seriously outdated.
 Its Wurlitzer jukebox front end didn’t do the rest of its (mostly) clean lines any favors, but it still had pull for being something decidedly out of the ordinary.
 Which is of course what every luxury brand aspires to.